 Provide a park-like transportation experience across Denver with intensive green infrastructure by establishing a network of corridors that are either entirely closed to vehicle traffic or have significantly reduced traffic volumes and speeds.
-Green streets could include streets that have redundant origin and destination pairs in the arterial network, locations to daylight streams and channels, or streets that run along existing channelized streams.
+Greenways could include streets that have redundant origin and destination pairs in the arterial network, locations to daylight streams and channels, or streets that run along existing channelized streams.

-A Green Street Network would achieve the following:
+A Greenway Network would achieve the following: